msdisatis/POSIX_Shell_Functions/README.md

 # POSIX Shell Functions

-This repository contains shell functions to make developers life easier. :-)
+This repository contains shell functions to make the developer's life easier. :-)